Updated: March 16, 2026

 CONFIRM REQUIREMENTS FROM THEIR ORIGINAL SOURCE

-Always confirm insurance requirements using the original written source (contracts, leases, statutes, or regulations).
-Verbal guidance or assumptions can result in rejected certificates, delayed work, or non-compliance.
+Always confirm insurance requirements using the original written source: contracts, leases, statutes or regulations.
+Verbal guidance and assumptions can result in rejected certificates, delayed work or non-compliance.

 What Happens When You Don't Satisfy Business Insurance Requirements

-Failing to meet business insurance requirements can result in administrative, financial, or operational penalties, depending on the type of requirement involved.
-The table below summarizes common consequences tied to different coverage types and requirement sources.
+Missing a business insurance requirement can trigger administrative, financial or operational consequences depending on the source of the obligation.
+The table below outlines common penalties by coverage type and requirement source.

 Legal (state law)

-Civil fines ranging from hundreds to tens of thousands of dollars, stop-work orders, personal liability for employee injuries
+Civil fines, stop-work orders, personal liability for employee injuries

 Legal (state law)